JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 We knew we needed thread-based parallelism though, so in 2014 (roughly the version 0.3 timeframe) we set about the long process of making all of our code thread-safe.
 Yichao Yu put in some particularly impressive work on the garbage collector and thread-local-storage performance.
-Kiran Pamnany (of Intel) designed some basic infrastructure for scheduling multiple threads and managing atomic datastructures.
+Kiran designed some basic infrastructure for scheduling multiple threads and managing atomic datastructures.

 In version 0.5 about two years later, we released the `@threads for` macro with "experimental" status